atesta33/CPS420Final/README.md

 | Update account | Settings |
 | Join tournament | Tournament Detail > Register for Tournament |
 | Spectate tournament | Tournament Detail > Join as Spectator |

+## Tech Stack

+The stack consists of MongoDB, Express, React, and Node.js, all written in JavaScript end to end.
+On the frontend, we used React to build an interactive client-side interface that runs in the browser and communicates with the backend using HTTP requests.
+For the backend, we used Node.js paired with Express to create a RESTful API that handles routing, user requests, authentication, and all communication with the database.
+We used MongoDB as our NoSQL database, storing data in flexible JSON-like documents rather than rigid relational tables, which makes development faster and more scalable.
+All three components are containerized using Docker Desktop so they run in isolated environments with consistent versions and zero dependency conflicts.
+We can spin up the full application with a single command, and each container is networked internally so the backend communicates with MongoDB using Docker service names rather than localhost.
+This lets us develop, debug, and deploy in the same environment, improving reliability and keeping things more professional than running everything directly on the host machine.

 ---